heri/studiozenkai/content/post/maven-fastify-ruby.md

 But for this specific task—talking to a hostile, high-performance database—Node.js was the right tool.
 It solved the 80ms timeout problem not by configuring the database, but by respecting its architecture.

 You don't have to rewrite your monolith.
-You just need to know when to delegate.
+You just need to know when to *delegate*.

 For those interested in the technical details, the source code for the connection pooling strategy and the type handling logic is available here.